4 Day Self Drive

 Onwards to Laugarvatn, a lovely little town that has made geothermal power central to its very existence.
 Enjoy a dip in the Fontana Spa & Wellness center, built on natural hot springs.
 Here you can enjoy steam baths, geothermal baths and experience firsthand just how soothing geothermal waters can be.
 Don’t forget to sample some delicious local cuisine in the in-house restaurant.
 Light pollution is insignificant in this area so watch the skies as the evening falls.

 A 10-minute drive takes you to the breathtaking Gullfoss – The Golden Waterfall – easily Iceland’s most famous waterfall.
-At 32 meters, it's nowhere nearly the tallest, or the most powerful, but it’s river, Hvítá, plunges in two distinct stages to give it a truly unique appearance.
-Should the sun shine during your visit, you may certainly expect to see rainbows glow in the rising mist from the cascade.
+At 32 meters, it’s nowhere nearly the tallest, or the most powerful, but it’s river, Hvítá, plunges in two distinct stages to give it a truly unique appearance.
+Should the sunshine during your visit, you may certainly expect to see rainbows glow in the rising mist from the cascade.

 In the Biskupstungur area, various vegetables are grown in greenhouses completely heated with clean, sustainable geothermal energy.
-Dip into the Secret Lagoon in Flúðir and afterwards enjoy the walking path built for guests so they can have a closer look at the boiling, spouting hot springs surrounding the lagoon.
+Dip into the Secret Lagoon in Flúðir and afterward enjoy the walking path built for guests so they can have a closer look at the boiling, spouting hot springs surrounding the lagoon.
 For a super-healthy bite and to grab a little something for the road, stop at Friðheimar Greenhouse and café, all powered – yep, you guessed it – with 100% clean and renewable geothermal energy.

 Find your way back to Reykjavik via National Route 1.

 Attractions on the way: Thingvellir, Geysir, Gullfoss, Strokkur, Northern Lights, Silfra, Flúðir, Friðheimar, Biskupstungur, Fontana Spa, Hvítá